MandarKURUNDWADE/Sales_Performance_Walmart_MySQL/README.md

 2. Import the dataset into your MySQL database
 3. Execute the SQL scripts in sequence
 4. Review the presentation for analysis insights
-5. Watch the explanatory video for project overview

 ## 📝 Note
 - All SQL queries are optimized for performance and clarity